adoptium/blog.adoptium.net/content/blog/using-jlink-in-dockerfiles/index.md

 ## What about JRE base images?

+***NOTE: This paragraph has been superceded since we are now shipping JREs with 17+ again including docker images - see https://blog.adoptium.net/2021/12/eclipse-temurin-jres-are-back/ for the details, however we still recommend using jlink to produce your own cut down java runtimes where possible***

 The Eclipse Temurin project produces JRE images for version 8.
 For JDK 11+ it is possible to use `jlink` and produce a custom runtime that works directly with your application:

 ```dockerfile